-R. Daniel Carter practices in both litigation and transactional matters, with a particular focus on Native American law, renewable and nonrenewable energy resources, and regulatory compliance.
-Daniel has helped clients with matters that include tribal governmental affairs, tribal‑federal relations, energy transactions, environmental litigation, Native American business transactions, business agreements and acquisitions, Indian gaming, tribal treaty rights, realty transactions and disputes, breach‑of‑trust litigation, tribal code drafting, fee‑to‑trust acquisitions, and tribe’s rights as sovereign nations, among many other things.
-He also currently serves as the Attorney General for the Sac and Fox Nation, which includes work related to criminal and juvenile matters.
+R. Daniel Carter practices in both litigation and transactional matters, with a particular focus on Federal Indian law & Native American law, renewable and nonrenewable energy resources, and regulatory compliance.
+Daniel has helped clients with matters that include governmental affairs, tribal‑federal relations, energy transactions, environmental litigation, Native American business transactions, business agreements and acquisitions, Indian gaming, tribal and individual Indian treaty rights, realty transactions disputes, disputes with the Bureau of Indian Affairs, breach‑of‑trust litigation, tribal code drafting, fee‑to‑trust acquisitions, and tribe’s rights as sovereign nations, among many other things.
+He also currently serves as the Attorney General for the Sac and Fox Nation, a federally-recognized Indian tribe, which includes work related to criminal and juvenile matters.

-Daniel’s litigation experience includes work in federal, state, tribal and appellate courts, as well as administrative appeals.
-His litigation matters include those of first-impression, most recently actions related to Native American law, tribal sovereign immunity, fee‑to‑trust acquisitions, Indian gaming, tort defense, and treaty rights.
+Daniel’s litigation experience includes work in federal, state, tribal and appellate courts, as well as administrative appeals before agencies such as the Bureau of Indian Affairs and Interior Board of Indian Appeals.
+His litigation matters include those of first-impression, most recently actions related to Federal Indian law & Native American law, tribal sovereign immunity, fee‑to‑trust acquisitions, Indian gaming, tort defense, and tribal and Indian treaty rights.

-In the transactional area, Daniel has recently worked with clients in financing, mergers and acquisitions, realty transactions, contract formation, employee benefits, code drafting, federal contracting, intergovernmental agreements, and many other business and governmental matters.
+In the transactional area, Daniel has recently worked with clients in financing, mergers and acquisitions, tribal and Indian land realty transactions, contract formation, employee benefits, code drafting, federal contracting on behalf of Native American businesses, intergovernmental agreements, and many other business and governmental matters.
 He has recently assisted with innovative economic development projects, including those related to renewable energy projects and Native American lending enterprises.

 Outside of work, Daniel is an active leader in the community.
-He is currently a volunteer for Tulsa Lawyers for Children, where he represents abused and neglected children in domestic disputes.
-Daniel was also recently appointed and unanimously confirmed by the Muscogee (Creek) Nation to serve on the Mvskoke Media Board, which oversees the Nation’s independent press, including mediums in newspaper, radio, and television.
-Daniel’s volunteer activities include work for the Iron Gate of Tulsa, the Sigma Chi Fraternity, and the Scott Carter Foundation.
+He is currently on the board and a volunteer for Tulsa Lawyers for Children, where he represents abused and neglected children in domestic disputes.
+Daniel was also recently appointed and unanimously confirmed by the Muscogee (Creek) Nation, a federally-recognized Indian tribe, to serve on the Mvskoke Media Board, which oversees the tribe’s independent press, including mediums in newspaper, radio, and television.
 Daniel is a member of the Native American Bar Association and the Federal Indian Law section of the Federal Bar Association.

 Daniel received his law degree from the UCLA School of Law and graduated summa cum laude from Oklahoma State University with a degree in Economic and Legal Studies.
 His bar admissions include: Supreme Court of Oklahoma; U.S. Court of Appeals for the Tenth Circuit; U.S. District Courts for the Northern, Western, and Eastern Districts of Oklahoma; Muscogee (Creek) Nation District and Supreme Court; Sac and Fox Nation District and Supreme Court; and Quapaw Tribal Court.

-Daniel grew up in Pawhuska, Oklahoma, the heart of the Osage Indian Reservation, and is an enrolled member of the Muscogee (Creek) Nation.
+Daniel grew up in Pawhuska, Oklahoma, the heart of the Osage Indian Reservation, and is an enrolled member of the Muscogee (Creek) Nation, a federally-recognized Indian tribe.

 Honors & Leadership